cefleet/cefleet-teaching-notes/lesson-plans/14-week-cs-bootcamp-intro-to-programming/week2.md

 (0:55)
 ## Homework
-1. Make sure that the excersises are completed.
+1. Make sure that the exercises are completed.
 3. Review code and prepare any questions about previous lessons you may have.